The Error-Feedback Framework: Better Rates for SGD with Delayed Gradients and Compressed Communication: Introduction

 is a \emph{stochastic gradient} for zero-mean noise terms $\{\bxi_t\}_{t \geq 0}$.
 When the noise is zero almost surely, then we recover the classic \emph{gradient descent} method as a special case.
 SGD is the state of the art optimization method for many machine learning---especially deep learning---optimization problems~\cite{Bottou2010:sgd}.
 In order to use the compute power of many parallel devices, it is essential to depart from the inherently serial updates as in~\eqref{eq:syncSGD}.
 For instance, in mini-batch SGD~\cite{Dekel2012:minibatch} several stochastic gradients are computed at the same iterate $\xx_t$ (an operation which can be parallelized, but still requires synchronization among the devices).
 Fully asynchronous methods, where the devices operate completely independently, and e.g.\ write their updates to a shared memory~\cite{Niu2011:hogwild} perform often better in practice, as the effect of stragglers (slow devices) is minimized.
 In an orthogonal line of work, gradient compression techniques have been developed with the aim to reduce the communication overhead between the devices~\cite{Alistarh2017:qsgd}.
 We analyze methods of both these types in this paper.

 Stochastic gradient descent on $\mu$-strongly convex functions has asymptotically the iteration complexity $\smash{\cO\bigl(\frac{\sigma^2}{\mu \epsilon}\bigr)}$ for sufficiently small $\epsilon \to 0$~\cite{Polyak1990:averaging,Nemirovski2009:sgd} and where here $\sigma^2$ is an upper bound on the noise, $\E \norm{\bxi_t}^2 \leq \sigma^2$, $\forall t \geq 0$ (we discuss more general bounds below). \citet{Chaturapruek2015:noise} show that under certain regularity conditions, asynchronous SGD reaches the same asymptotic convergence rate as the standard (serial) SGD.
-For gradient compression techniques with \emph{error compensation}---a technique first described in e.g.\ \cite{Seide2015:1bit,Strom2015:1bit}---\citet{Stich2018:sparsified} show that the asymptotic convergence rate $\smash{\cO\bigl(\frac{\sigma^2}{\mu \epsilon}\bigr)}$ is attained for host of compression operators, such as e.g. sparsification, quantization or (biased) greedy selection.
+For gradient compression techniques with \emph{error compensation}---a technique first described in e.g.\ \cite{Seide2015:1bit,Strom2015:1bit}---\citet{Stich2018:sparsified} show that the asymptotic convergence rate $\smash{\cO\bigl(\frac{G^2}{\mu \epsilon}\bigr)}$, where $G^2$ denotes an upper bound on the second moment of the stochastic gradients, is attained for host of compression operators, such as e.g. sparsification, quantization or (biased) greedy selection.
 These two results show that asynchronous methods and gradient compression can both be used to hide communication overheads---asymptotically---\emph{for free}.
 Thus they are very interesting techniques for distributed optimization.
 In this work we aim to derive tight (non-asymptotic) convergence rates to deepen our understanding of these schemes.

 The starting point for our analysis is the recent work of~\cite{Arjevani2018:delayed} that studies the \emph{delayed SGD} \eqref{eq:dSGD} algorithm for a fixed (integer) delay $\tau \geq 1$, given as